-The theme for this year is #VetBiz Resources in Your Local Community, which highlights the breadth of free to low-cost entrepreneurial resources that veteran and military entrepreneurs can access right in their neighborhoods.
-This year, in recognition of National Veteran Small Business Week (NVSBW), the Pacific Northwest branch of the Veteran Business Outreach Center and Business Impact NW will host a week of webcasts to empower Veteran-owned small businesses and promote virtual connections within the community.
+The theme for this year is #VetBiz Resources in Your Local Community.
+The theme highlights the breadth of free to low-cost entrepreneurial resources that veteran and military entrepreneurs can access right in their neighborhoods.
+In recognition of National Veteran Small Business Week (NVSBW), this year the Pacific Northwest branch of the Veteran Business Outreach Center and Business Impact NW will host a week of webcasts.
+The goal is to empower Veteran-owned small businesses and promote virtual connections within the community.

-Our National Veteran Small Business Week will be a week of webcasts featuring presentations from leading experts of veteran-owned small businesses, opportunities for virtual networking and resource sharing, as well as mini-grants for attendees.
+Our National Veteran Small Business Week will be a week of webcasts featuring presentations from leading experts of veteran-owned small businesses.
+Opportunities for virtual networking and resource sharing as well as mini-grants for attendees will also be shared.
 To shine a light on the incredible work of veteran-owned businesses around the region, we will feature 4 “spotlight” veteran-owned businesses during NVSBW.

-For Steve Watts Oelrich, Region X VBOC Program Director, NVSBW is all about celebrating the incredible work of veteran entrepreneurs and creating connections in the veteran business community.
+NVSBW is all about celebrating the incredible work of veteran entrepreneurs and creating connections in the veteran business community.
+Says Steve Watts Oelrich, Region X VBOC Program Director.

 “As a veteran who ran businesses without SBA help, I understand the great need for the SBA and its resource partners like VBOC.
 So I can’t begin to tell you how excited I am to lead the Region X Veterans Business Outreach Center and provide the business training and coaching veterans, their spouses, and other eligible persons need to succeed.
 The team at the Region X VBOC all love working with militarily connected persons as they navigate their entrepreneurial journey and we are all so excited to turn the spotlight on these inspiring veteran-owned businesses during NVSBW.” – Steve Watts Oelrich

 One of the NVSBW spotlight businesses is Matt Purcell, owner and founder of PCI Pest Control.
-Matt founded PCI Pest Control in his hometown of Olympia, WA in 1998 after he served in the Active Guard Reserve Program supporting National Guard units in Alaska, Virginia, and Washington for 20 years.
-Mr. Purcell started doing pest control work on a limited basis while still in the military, mostly to support a friend’s small business and earn some money on the side.
+Matt founded PCI Pest Control in his hometown of Olympia, WA in 1998.
+This was just after he served in the Active Guard Reserve Program.
+The program supported National Guard units in Alaska, Virginia, and Washington for 20 years.
+Mr. Purcell started doing pest control work on a limited basis while still in the military.
+He did it mostly to support a friend’s small business and earn some money on the side.
 After retiring from the military, Matt decided to start his own business.

-Mr. Purcell has been serving the Washington community by providing residential and commercial pest and weed control services in Thurston, Pierce, and Mason counties and contract work with state governments in Alaska, Oregon, and Washington for over twenty years.
+Mr. Purcell has been serving the Washington community by providing residential and commercial pest and weed control services in Thurston, Pierce, and Mason counties.
+He has also done contract work with state governments in Alaska, Oregon, and Washington for over 20 years.
 A few years back, Matt brought in his son Matthew Purcell Jr., to work alongside him.
 PCI is a proud veteran and family-owned business.
 In 2020, PCI Pest Control was recognized for their incredible success and was named the U.S. Small Business Administration (SBA) Seattle District Veteran-Owned Small Business of the Year.
 Matt is an inspiring example of how to turn military leadership skills into business success.
-We are so excited to have Matt join us on Monday, November 2nd as the first spotlight business featured during NVSBW.
+We are excited to have Matt join us on Monday, November 2nd as the first spotlight business featured during NVSBW.

 In addition to highlighting veteran-owned businesses, NVSBW will feature esteemed veteran business leaders as speakers throughout the week.
 On Thursday November 5th, the final day of NVSBW we will be hearing from Richard Chacon.

 Mr. Chacon served 10 years in the U.S. Army, and with Pacific Bell for 13 years.
-He is an active supporter of the veteran entrepreneurial community and will be joining our first ever National Veteran Small Business Week as a speaker on behalf of the NVSBW presenting sponsor Union Bank.
+He is an active supporter of the veteran entrepreneurial community.
+He will be joining our first ever National Veteran Small Business Week as a speaker on behalf of the NVSBW presenting sponsor Union Bank.

 Thank you to our sponsor Union Bank for making this event possible.